Guardian of Scotland

 Great Seal appointed for the Government of the Realm after death of King Alexander III.

 The Guardians of Scotland were regents who governed the Kingdom of Scotland from 1286 until 1292 and from 1296 until 1306.
-During the many years of minority in Scotland's subsequent history, there were many guardians of Scotland and the post was a significant constitutional feature in the course of development for politics in the country.
+During the many years of minority in Scotland's subsequent history, there were many guardians of Scotland as part of the “community of the realm” and the post was a significant constitutional feature in the course of development for politics in the country.

 Guardians of Scotland during the First Interregnum 1286–1292

 The First Interregnum began upon the death of Alexander III of Scotland in 1286.
 Alexander's only surviving descendant was Margaret, Maid of Norway, who was a young child and living in Norway where her father Eric II was king.
 She was finally sent to Scotland in 1290, but she died before arriving in Scotland.
 The next king of Scots was not determined until completion of an arbitration in 1292.

 The following persons served as guardians during the First Interregnum: